-Indeed, it can be explicitly shown that in this phase quark matter is still (statistically) confined.
+Indeed, it can be explicitly shown that in this phase, quark matter is still (statistically) confined.
 However, we postpone the detailed discussion to \secref{sec:CCS}.

-In Fig. \ref{fig:dPhiMFix} it can be seen that when using a constant mass, the chiral peak in the Polyakov loop susceptibility disappears (dashed lines).
-This is understandable since we argued that there is not a significant variation in $\Phi$ at these temperatures but only a brutal mass change that creates the large derivative. $\Phi$ itself does not vary much since we saw that it is not very sensitive to mass variations below $\Lambda_{QCD}$.
+In Fig.~\ref{fig:dPhiMFix} it can also be seen that when using a constant mass, the chiral peak in the Polyakov-loop susceptibility disappears (dashed lines).
+This is understandable since we argued that there is not a significant variation in $\Phi$ at these temperatures but only a very strong mass change that creates the large derivative. $\Phi$ itself does not vary much since we saw that it is not very sensitive to mass variations below $\Lambda_{QCD}$.